pclalv/crystal-key-item-randomizer/README.md

 * The Flower Shop item (`SQUIRTBOTTLE` in vanilla) is always obtainable, even if the player has used the `SQUIRTBOTTLE` to defeat the Sudowoodo.
+* The Underground Warehouse item is obtainable as soon as Team Rocket takes over the Radio Tower.
+The player may either visit the Underground Warehouse during the takeover and obtain the item from the director, or visit the Underground Warehouse after the takeover and obtain the item from an item ball.

 ## known issues

 * If the player uses the `BASEMENT KEY` to visit the Underground Warehouse before defeating Team Rocket in Mahogany Town, the Underground Warehouse will be totally empty.
-* If the player uses the `CARD KEY` to defeat the Rocket Executives in the Radio Tower before obtaining the Goldenrod Underground item (`BASEMENT KEY` in vanilla), then the player **will not be able to obtain the Goldenrod Underground item**, potentially hardlocking the player from beating that file.
 * If the player's 7th badge is not one of the first 7 Johto badges, then they will be unable to activate the Goldenrod Radio Tower Takeover, potentially hardlocking the player from beating that file.